General Conditions of Participation for Certified Training Programmes and other Workshops

-3.5.
-The attendance of introductory workshops or the completion of Basic Rolfing®Certification Phase I or Phase II neither authorises participants to use the trademark “Rolfing®” nor to refer to themselves as “Certified Rolfer™”.
+3.4.
+The attendance of introductory workshops or the completion of Basic Rolfing® Certification Level 1/Phase I or Level 2/Phase II neither authorises participants to use the trademark “Rolfing®” nor to refer to themselves as “Certified Rolfer®”.
 As is the case with the “Little Boy Logo”, both terms are registered trademarks.

-3.6.
-The participant is aware that Rolfing®is not yet a scientifically recognised treatment method.
-Workingwith the Rolfing®method does not replace a medical or other alternative health care or psychological diagnosis and treatment.
+3.5.
+The participant is aware that Rolfing® is not yet a scientifically recognised treatment method.
+Working with the Rolfing® method does not replace a medical or other alternative health care or psychological diagnosis and treatment.

 The Association will check for compliance with the below requirements and decline the offer in case of non-fulfilment with a requirement.

 6.1.
 It is possible to withdraw from the course prior to the commencement of the training without specification of grounds.
-The relevant withdrawal policy for course participants is available in the course description.
+The relevant withdrawal policy for course participants is available in the Cancellation policy.